You have heard it said that you must set aside your brain to believe in God. And evolution makes sense?

 "a society is an organic whole"

 "companies expand as much by acquisition as by organic growth"

 Without even getting into the definition of the "evolutionary" term, they use a word that requires living matter in the process to make it work, but don't explain where it started.

 As for the first part of the definition of Cosmochenistry (or Astrochemistry) I can understand, but the second part presupposes some kind of knowledge of what happened to create those compositions.
 It doesn't matter how many times you mentally create a reaction that comes up with the desired result, if you were not there, you will never know for sure how the first one happened unless someone who was there told you.
 If there are 10 ways to create a composition or new chemical, the key word is still "creation", not evolution.

 We can only hope that some will truly consider the facts long enough to compare them to what they see around them.
+Logic, that is, the truly scientific definition of the word logic, does not allow for the concept of evolution.
+They have to confuse the definitions of vague, made-up terms to make the issue so complicated that most don't even want to discuss it.
+This is taken as a capitulation to the scientists who made up the terms and concepts, which is shouted out as "proof of evolution".
 For those who disagree, let's discuss the facts and compare them to reality.
 I am not selling a concept, only asking thinking people to open their eyes and examine the evidence.
 You may find something different than I did, but at least you will have found it through observation rather than indoctrination.

 Disagree?
 Find an error?
 Contact us at firstname.lastname@example.org and give us your view.
 Contact Us

 | Back to Top